by BAR managing editor Bruce A. Dixon

 But there are no guarantees.
 As the consultants noted at the July 13 meeting, in 2001, Georgia privatized misdemeanor probations.
 At that time the state had 159,000 probationers, felonies and misdemeanors together.
 Today the state's network of private probation contractors manage more than 450,000 misdemeanor probation cases alone.
 Go figger.

 The governor's commission on criminal justice reform does not intend to seek public input from anybody outside the parties it has already recognized as “stakeholders”.... associations of judges, prosecutors and sheriffs, with maybe a token defense attorney thrown in, Democratic and Republican legislators, and local chambers of commerce.
-If the current pattern holds, it will have monthly public meetings at which only commissioners and the consultants can speak, and only in the state capitol building in Atlanta.
+If the current pattern holds, it will have monthly public meetings at which only commissioners and the consultants can speak, an Bruce A. Dixon is managing editor at Black Agenda Report, and based in Marietta GA where he is also a member of the state committee of the Georgia Green Party.
+He can be contacted at bruce.dixon(at)blackagendareport.com.d only in the state capitol building in Atlanta.

 Evidently, in the commission's view, if you're a member of an immigrant community at risk of arbitrary profiling and imprisonment, you're not a stakeholder.
 If you live in a community with a forty or fifty percent rate of black male unemployment, in part because formerly imprisoned can be legally discriminated against in jobs, housing and other areas, you are not a stakeholder.
 If you or a member of your family is a current or former prisoner, you're certainly nobody the commission wants to hear from.
 If you're a juvenile in an adult prison, or a prison-like facility, you are somebody the governor's commission on criminal justice reform intends to ignore.